 World-class historians will present a diverse range of exciting and relevant talks to enthuse, inform and entertain, focusing on the period 1914 – 1945.
 In a day suitable for year 11,12 and 13 students, topics will range from the First World War and the Weimar Republic through to the Holocaust, Nazi Germany and World War Two.
 An examination session will provide first-hand guidance and insights to help boost students’ confidence and examination grades.
-One more speaker and further information on the day to be announced in due course.
+One more speaker to be announced.

 Programme & speakers

 The origins of the Holocaust Nikolaus Wachsmann, Birkbeck College London

 Drawing on recent research, this lecture outlines the twisted road to the Holocaust, from pre-war Nazi anti-Semitic measures aimed at brutal discrimination and forced emigration to wartime plans for destructive mass deportations, culminating in the Nazi policy to exterminate the Jews of Europe.